 Most people have at least one roommate horror story.
 These situations may be compounded when the roommate is violent.
-Evicting a roommate is never easy and the worst part is living with them during the process!
-In many situations, this can be resolved by combining the use of a Restraining Order (in legal jargon Protective Order) with the eviction action.
+Evicting a roommate is never easy, and the worst part is living with them during the process!
+In many situations, this can be resolved by combining the use of a restraining order (in legal jargon a protective order) with the eviction action.

-The need for a Restraining Order may correspond to a violation of the lease agreement that would enable to the landlord to pursue eviction.
+The need for a restraining order may correspond to a violation of the lease agreement that would enable to the landlord to pursue eviction.
 Generally, lease agreements include provisions prohibiting excessive noise, nuisances, harassment, or illegal activity on the property.
-Landlords may also terminate a lease or tenancy if the tenant committed a violent act using a weapon on or off of the property or is engaged in illegal drug activity.
+Landlords may also terminate a lease or tenancy if the tenant committed a violent act using a weapon on or off the property or is engaged in illegal drug activity.

-The eviction attorneys of Robinson and Henry, P.C. can professionally handle your eviction and/or restraining order, ensuring it is done properly the first time and with the least amount of stress on you.
+Our roommate eviction attorneys can professionally handle your eviction and/or restraining order, ensuring it is done properly the first time and with the least amount of stress on you.
 Contact us for a free, no obligation consultation at (303) 688-0944.